SageHack/hacklair/content/inspect-ssl-packets-on-android.md

 +++

 It's rather easy to decipher SSL encrypted traffic on any Android device.
-You install a self sign CA Certificate and bam!
+You install a self-sign CA Certificate and bam!

-With this attack you can read and tamper data on the fly, as long as you can catch the data flow.
+With this attack, you can read and tamper data on the fly, as long as you can catch the data flow.

 ## Security implications